Tiebout sorting in online communities: Equilibrium Selection

 and chooses platform $\modest$ with probability $1-\pibeta(\, \lovely \, | \, \omegat \, )$.

 The behavioral rule above is known as logit response.
-It makes the assumption that the more painful a mistake, the less likely it is to be observed.
-As $\beta \downarrow 0$, this approaches uniform randomization over both actions.
+It makes the assumption that the more painful a mistake, the less likely it is to be observed.\footnote{It is well-known since \cite{BerginLipman:1996:E} that exactly how mistakes occur can influence the set of stochastically stable equilibria.
+We have assumed logit mistakes, but other leading examples include uniform errors \citep{KandoriMailath:1993:E,Young:1993:E}, directed mistakes \citep{NaiduHwang:2010:EL,HwangNaidu:2024:JEEA}, and condition dependent errors \citep{BilanciniBoncinelli:2020:ET}. \cite{LimNeary:2016:GEB} and \cite{MasNax:2016:JET} are experimental studies designed to understand how individuals in large population behaviour behave suboptimally.} As $\beta \downarrow 0$, this approaches uniform randomization over both actions.
 When $\beta \uparrow \infty$, the rule approaches best-response.
 Asynchronous learning coupled with this perturbed best-response describes a stochastic process with a unique invariant probability measure $\mubeta$ on the state space $\Omega$.
 A result from \cite{Blume:1993:GEB} shows that as $\beta \uparrow \infty$, all the probability mass under $\mubeta$ accumulates on the states that maximize the potential function.
-That is, the states that maximize the potential are precisely the \emph{stochastically stable} equilibria \citep{Young:1993:E}.
+That is, the states that maximize the potential are precisely the {\it stochastically stable} equilibria \citep{Young:1993:E}.

 To compute the potential at each group-symmetric state, we view the game as one on a fully connected graph with players representing vertices and local interactions represented by edges.
 The number of edges on any fully connected undirected graph with $N$ vertices is $N \choose 2$.
 Similarly, the number of edges on any fully connected bipartite graph, as is the case with the subgraph connecting all pairs of players from groups $A$ and $B$, of size $\NA$ and $\NB$ respectively, is $\NA \times \NB$.
 The potential at each group-symmetric state is then given by